TritonDataCenter/node-workflow/README.md

 * If a task requires a specific property of the workflow to be present, the task can fail, or re-schedule itself within the workflow, or ...

-TBD: Link to the gh-pages here, both for the main description and API docs.

 ## node-workflow

 This package provides a way to define re-usable `workflows` using JSON and run